coleifer/peewee/docs/peewee/querying.rst

 By default peewee will cache the rows returned when iterating over a :py:class:`Select` query.
 This is an optimization to allow multiple iterations as well as indexing and slicing without causing additional queries.
-This caching can problematic, however, when you plan to iterate over a large number of rows.
+This caching can be problematic, however, when you plan to iterate over a large number of rows.

 To reduce the amount of memory used by peewee when iterating over a query, use